Looking for the best Camiguin Tourist Spots?!

 BURA SODA WATER SWIMMING POOL

 Bura Soda Water Swimming Pool is one of the more tourist spots that you can’t miss on your itinerary!
 The name says it all, and yes, you can actually drink the fresh soda water at this fascinating cold spring.

 The Soda Water Swimming Pool can be found in Catarman which is a 25-minute drive from Mambajao and the entrance fee is 150 pesos.
 It’s actually attached to a resort but also open to the public.

 A large swimming pool welcomes you as you arrive at the Bura Soda Water Spring though it is not bubbling as you may have expected.
 However, the crystalline water is incredibly clean and fresh as the flow of water from the mountains is constant.
 Set down your belongings in one of the poolside huts and jump on in to cool off!

-Do note, you cannot drink from the pool itself but off to the side, you can find an open faucet where you can taste the clean and natural soda water flowing from the taps.
+Do note that you cannot drink from the pool itself but off to the side, you can find an open faucet where you can taste the clean and natural soda water flowing from the taps.
 It’s safe to drink and it’s completely free!

 Small sari-sari stores can be found out the front selling snacks, drinks, and souvenirs.
 There is also a lifeguard on duty at the Soda Water Swimming Pool keeping an eye out for all visitors.

 This attraction is the first of its kind in the Philippines and I highly recommend visiting during your stay.